Will Reishi Mushrooms Help Your Pet?

 In Eastern medicine, Reishi mushrooms are known as a “three treasure” herb.

-Reishi mushroom harmonizes jung (life force), qi (energy), and shen (spirit).
+Reishi harmonizes Jing (life force), qi (energy), and Shen (spirit).

 In fact, scientific documents from as far back as the Chinese Han Dynasty (206 B.C. to 8 A.D.) classify Reishi as “Superior,” the highest designation for medicine.